-Dr. David A. Bray is the Director, GeoTech Center and GeoTech Commission at the Atlantic Council.
+Dr. David A. Bray is both a Distinguished Fellow and co-chair of the Alfred Lee Loomis Innovation Council at The Stimson Center.
+Prior to this, he was the Director, GeoTech Center and GeoTech Commission at the Atlantic Council.
 David has served in a variety of leadership roles in turbulent environments, including bioterrorism preparedness and response from 2000-2005, time on the ground in Afghanistan in 2009, serving as the non-partisan Executive Director for a bipartisan National Commission on R&D, and providing leadership as a non-partisan federal agency Senior Executive.
-He accepted a leadership role in December 2019 to incubate a new global Center with the Atlantic Council.

-He also provides strategy to both Boards and start-ups espousing human-centric principles to technology-enabled decision making in complex environments.
-He was also named a Senior Fellow with the Institute for Human-Machine Cognition in starting in 2018.
+He also provides strategy support to both Boards and start-ups espousing human-centric principles to technology-enabled decision-making in complex environments.
+He was named a Senior Fellow with the Institute for Human-Machine Cognition in starting in 2018.
 Business Insider named him one of the top “24 Americans Who Are Changing the World” under 40 and he was named a Young Global Leader by the World Economic Forum for 2016-2021.
-From 2017 to the start of 2020, David served as Executive Director for the People-Centered Internet coalition Chaired by Internet co-originator Vint Cerf, focused on providing support and expertise for community-focused projects that measurably improve people’s lives using the internet.
+David served as Executive Director for the People-Centered Internet coalition Chaired by Internet co-originator Vint Cerf, focused on providing support and expertise for community-focused projects that measurably improve people’s lives using the Internet.

-David enjoys creative problem solving.
+David enjoys creative problem-solving.
 He began working for the U.S. government at age 15 on computer simulations at a high-energy physics facility investigating quarks and neutrinos.
 In later roles, he designed new telemedicine interfaces and space-based forest fire forecasting prototypes for the Department of Defense.
-From 1998-2000 he volunteered as a part-time crew lead with Habitat for Humanity International in the Philippines, Honduras, Romania, and Nepal while also working as a project manager with Yahoo! and a Microsoft partner firm.
-Dr. Bray then joined as IT Chief for the Bioterrorism Preparedness and Response Program at the U.S. Centers for Disease Control and Prevention, leading the program’s technology response to during 9/11, anthrax in 2001, Severe Acute Respiratory System in 2003, and other international public health emergencies.
+He was IT Chief for the Bioterrorism Preparedness and Response Program at the U.S. Centers for Disease Control and Prevention, leading the program’s technology response during 9/11, anthrax in 2001, Severe Acute Respiratory System in 2003, and other international public health emergencies.
 He later completed a PhD from Emory University’s Goizueta Business School and two post-doctoral associateships at MIT and Harvard in 2008.